-Employees are subject to testing when they cause or contribute to accidents that seriously damage a RCUOG or UOG vehicle, machinery, equipment or property or result in an injury to themselves or others requiring offsite medical attention.
-A circumstance that constitutes probable belief will be presumed to arise in any instance involving a work-related accident or injury in which an employee who was operating a motorized vehicle (including a forklift, pickup truck, overhead cranes and aerial/man-lifts) is found to be responsible for causing the accident.
-In any of these instances, the investigation and subsequent testing must take place within two hours following the accident, if not sooner.
+Employees are subject to testing when they cause or contribute to accidents that seriously damage a RCUOG or UOG vehicle, machinery, equipment, or property or result in an injury to themselves or others requiring offsite medical attention.
+A circumstance that constitutes probable belief will be presumed to arise in any instance involving a work-related accident or injury in which an employee who was operating a motorized vehicle (including a forklift, pickup truck, overhead cranes, and aerial/man-lifts) is found to be responsible for causing the accident.
+In any of these instances, the investigation and subsequent testing must take place within two (2) hours following the accident, if not sooner.
 Under no circumstances will the employee be allowed to drive himself or herself to the testing facility.
+A member of supervision/management must escort the employee; the supervisor/manager will make arrangements for the employee to be transported home.